ArcticMC/Scenarios/descriptions.md

 ### True Love (L)
 > You are allowed to team up with 1 other ally.
 If your ally dies, you can team up with another ally, either a solo can win or an allied team of 2 can win the game.

+### Tunnels (L)
+> The cave generation has been changed.
+All of the caves have been changed to represent Mineshafts, however all of the wood, cobwebs, and rails, have been removed.

 ### Undead's Revenge (L)
 > Whenever a player dies, it will either summon a skeleton or a zombie that you must kill it in order to gain  all of the loot.
 The Zombie or Skeleton will hold whatever the killed person was holding last.